Looking for a reliable WordPress security plugin and are deliberating between Sucuri vs WordFence?

-How Sucuri Security Works
+How Sucuri Works

-Our overall rating: (5 out of 5) Excellent - highly recommended
+Our overall rating: (4.5/5) Excellent - highly recommended.

-When it comes to website security, Sucuri is our favourite tool.
-It is one of the most trusted names out there.
-This company really needs no introduction when it comes to security.
+When it comes to WordPress security, Sucuri is our favourite tool.
+It is one of the most trusted names out there and the company really needs no introduction when it comes to security.

 After only 7 years in the market, GoDaddy fully-acquired Sucuri in May of 2017, because they felt it made sense to offer this service as part of their own portfolio.

-The plugin on WordPress.org repository enjoys a 4.4 star out of 5 rating and more than 500,000 active installs!
+The plugin on WordPress.org repository enjoys a 4.4 star out of 5 rating and more than 800,000 active installs!

 Once you have installed the plugin, you will need to generate a free API key.

-If you want to activate protection on your site now, click the button below to visit Sucuri website (opens in new window)
+If you want to activate protection on your site now, click the button below to visit the Sucuri website (opens in new window)

-NB: Sucuri is currently on sale until the end of
+NB: Sucuri is currently on sale until the end of February 2024

-This can identify, any common malware which might have infiltrated your site, website errors, outdated themes, outdated plugins or tool and whether your site has been identified and listed as hacked and distributing malware.
+This can identify, any common malware which might have infiltrated your site, website errors, outdated themes, outdated plugins or tools, and whether your WordPress site has been identified and listed as hacked and distributing malware.

 It's best to go for established players in the industry.
-For great WordPress theme suggestions, you may want to look at our Divi theme review, our Avada theme review, or our comparison of both of them.
+For great WordPress theme suggestions, you may want to look at our Divi theme review found here, our Avada theme review, or our comparison of both of them.

 For those who are not sure whether they prefer any of these too, we've also got other options to consider here.

 After you run the initial scan, the results will be available under Sucuri Security > Malware Scan and will be updated every 20 minutes.